fantopop/pro-tools-session-info/README.md

 Read Session Info as Text files exported from Avid Pro Tools

 ## About
 A simple Python 3 module for reading text files exported from [Avid Pro Tools](https://www.avid.com/pro-tools) with various session data.
-These files a basicalys several CSV sections with metadata, so it's hard to import them directly into table management apps like Excel or Numbers.
+These files are basically several CSV sections with metadata, so it's hard to import them directly into table management apps like Excel or Numbers.
 This module reads every section of `.txt` file into [pandas](https://pandas.pydata.org/) DataFrame object, wich provides fast and handy interface to read, edit and export table-like data.
 Session and track parameters are also available as attributes.

 ## Installation
 Installing from PyPi: